OpenNebula/docs/source/quick_start/operation_basics/operating_edge_cluster.rst

 |image_add_ar|

-.. note:: You should put your valid provision ID and CIDR.
+.. note:: You should put your valid provision ID.

 .. important:: You can only request 1 IP per address range.